KalaKit/KalaData/README.md

 - Independent archive format `.kdat`, not based on `ZIP`, `RAR`, `7z` or other archival formats
 - Hybrid compression:
   - LZSS for dictionary-based redundancy removal
-  - Huffman coding for entropy reduction
+  - canonical Huffman coding for entropy reduction
 - Storage modes:
   - Compressed (LZSS + Huffman)
   - Raw (when compression is not effective)